acorg/Racmacs/index.md

 # Racmacs
 The Racmacs package provides a toolkit for making antigenic maps from assay data such as HI assays, as described in [Smith et al. 2004](https://doi.org/10.1126/science.1097211).

 For a general introduction to using Racmacs to make an antigenic map from titer data see the article "[Making an antigenic map from titer data](articles/making-a-map-from-scratch.html)".
+For an introduction to the principles of antigenic cartography more generally see "[An introduction to antigenic cartography](articles/intro-to-antigenic-cartography.html)".
 For documentation of the functions available see the [reference](reference/index.html) section.

 ## Installation instructions
 ### Install the devtools package